harmony-one/horizon/docs/TASKS.md

 **Outstanding Issues**
 - [ ] Review [bridgeMapError](https://gist.github.com/johnwhitton/14b2a62f18c53e76d4bdd1f97759e5fd)
-- [ ] Update MerkleRoot.sol to have an initialize function and so we can deploy without modifying the contract

 **Production ready improvements**
 - [ ] Prepare demo of local environment and testing